 Photography-Embedded Fiction & Poetry 2016

 Here is my bibliography of works of fiction and poetry published in 2016 containing embedded photographs.
-You can see bibliographies for other years underneath the pull-down menu “Photo-Embedded Literature” at the top of Vertigo.
-I also maintain a more complete bibliography that spans 1892 to the present at Library Thing (http://www.librarything.com/catalog/VertigoTwo).
-I am always updating these lists as I learn of new books.
 If you know of a book that I have not mentioned, please let me know in a comment.
-My thanks to Vertigo readers who have already brought books to my attention!
+My thanks to the many Vertigo readers who have already pointed out books that I had not known about.
 [Revised January 29, February 11, April 4, July 23, September 13, 2017, February 20, 2018, July 14, 2020.]

 Jesse Ball.
 How To Set a Fire and Why.
 NY: Pantheon, 2016.
 A rather wild high-school girl who reads authors like Antonin Artaud and Alfred Jarry decides to join an Arson Club as her way of rejecting modern life.
 The novel contains a single photograph – a very grainy version of a well-known image (from a stereograph) of several men standing around the open coffin of Jesse James.